This Site Was Built With You In Mind!

 Hi Eddie the problem is resolved now.It was due to a bad tire or rim.
 I never knew a tire could make that much of a difference but it does.The axle needed to be replaced any how and thought the same thing that you had described.My first axle repair went well none the less.
 Still thanks again.

-If you would like to see the original comments and hundreds more, you can visit eddiecarrara.hubpages.com there are literally hundreds of comments and I also have more automotive/car articles there too.
+If you would like to see the original comments and hundreds more, you can visit HubPages.com or AxleAddict.com and search Eddie Carrara there are literally thousands of comments and I also have more automotive/car articles there too.

 Click here to download your copy of my eBook, "Simple Car Care Tips and Advice" It's filled with usefull, easy to understand, automotive information you can really use!